JJerryJi/Url_Shortner/README.md

 # Url_Shortner

-shorten the URL via this Url Shortner.
-Retrieve unique uid to shorten the Url
+I notice that some links in the website is extremely long.
+With the help of Uid, we can shorten the URL via this website.